funnypolynomial/Chromaduino/README.md

 # Chromaduino
 A driver for a (slave) Funduino/Colorduino 8x8 RGB LED board.
 The LED display can then be controlled by an I2C master.
+This leaves the master Arduino with pins available for other functions, like reading buttons etc.
+It's also easier to reprogram a master.

 A driver for a Funduino/Colorduino (slave) board:
 * an 8x8 RGB LED matrix common anode